Canol Project: Building the pipeline

-Operation and decommissioning
+Operation

-The last pipeline weld was completed on February 16, 1944 near Macmillan Pass.
-The first crude oil reached the refinery in Whitehorse on April 16 and the grand opening was held on April 30.
+The last pipeline weld was completed on February 16, 1944, near Macmillan Pass.
+Oil first entered the pipeline at Norman Wells on 19 December 1943, but due to construction issues oil did not reach the Whitehorse refinery until 1 April 1945.
+The grand opening was held on April 30.
 Initially only able to produce gasoline, it was finally able to produce aviation gas in November 1944.